 The tallest living trees on earth, with an impressive growth rate, these evergreen trees exist along the coastline, thus the name was given since it is always green and never loses its leaves like deciduous plants.
 The coastal redwood is classified as an endangered species by the IUCN Red List of Endangered Species but is not covered by the US Endangered Species Act.

-- Distribution: These trees grow coastal areas of northern California and southern Oregon
+- Distribution: These trees grow in coastal areas of northern California and southern Oregon

 - Shape: The trunks of these trees are straight and cylindrical.